Issues

 HIV Prevention and Care

-Despite New York’s gains in reducing rates of HIV, the HIV/AIDS epidemic has concentrated in low-income communities of color.
-NYS needs greater legislative, regulatory, and budgetary resources to improve structural support systems and mitigate systemic HIV disparities.
+Despite New York’s gains in reducing rates of HIV, the HIV/ AIDS epidemic has been concentrated in low-income communities of color.
+New York needs greater legislative, regulatory, and budgetary resources to improve structural support systems and mitigate systemic HIV disparities.

 Sexual and Reproductive Health Care for Incarcerated Individuals

-Women in incarceration face disproportionate health care disparities, including inadequate access to sexual and reproductive health care and counseling.
-All people incarcerated in New York must have access to the health care they need.
+Individuals who are incarcerated and those reintegrating into their communities face disproportionate health care disparities, including inadequate access to sexual and reproductive health care and counseling.
+This is especially true for individuals from marginalized communities.
+All people impacted by the carceral system in New York must have access to the health care they need.

 Support for Women and Families